kvarak/dnd/docs/_Rules/skills.md

     The art of carving shapes out of raw wood using a knife or mallet and chisel.
 The wood can be fashioned into a variety of imaginative or useful objects, for both practical and aesthetic merit.
     <details>
       <summary>Wood carving</summary>
       An artistic expression of whittling, for the sole purpose of sculptural ornamentation of a wooden object.
 Aesthetically pleasing objects can offer a sense of respect and appreciation, even from those unaware of its value.
-Gifting such an item might give Expertise on Charisma checks, provided the recipient cares about such things and the item value is appropriate.
-When beautifying an existing wooden object or creating a wooden art object from scratch, i.e. one that has a market value of at least 5 times the listed price, you can select one of the following benefits. reduce the cost of raw materials by 50%, your daily progress is x5 for this item or gain Expertise on checks to create the item.
+Gifting such an item might give <b>Expertise</b> on Charisma checks, provided the recipient cares about such things and the item value is appropriate.
+When beautifying an existing wooden object or creating a wooden art object from scratch, i.e. one that has a market value of at least 5 times the listed price, you can select one of the following benefits. reduce the cost of raw materials by 50%, your daily progress is x5 for this item or gain <b>Expertise</b> on checks to create the item.
     </details>
   </details>
   </div>
 </details>

 <details>
-  <summary>Craft (other) (Group)</summary>
+  <summary>Craft (other) (<b>Group</b>)</summary>
   <div markdown="1">
   You are skilled in a craft not covered by other Craft skills, such as barrel making, basket weaving, book binding or cobbling.
 A Craft skill is specifically focused on creating something.
 If nothing is created by the endeavor, it probably falls under the heading of a Profession skill.
   </div>